Law, Justice & Culture Early Assurance Program

 Early Assurance Program students apply for admission to the M.A. in Law, Justice & Culture program while they are still in high school, and a seat in the master’s program is reserved for them as long as they maintain program requirements during their undergraduate time at OHIO.

 Students accepted into the Early Assurance Program will be able to start taking graduate courses while completing their bachelor’s degree.
 Depending on their incoming credits, students can complete both their undergraduate bachelor and graduate M.A. degrees in four or five years.

 All students accepted into the EAP program are invited to participate in the OHIO Honors Program.
 No additional application is necessary.

 From their first undergraduate semester at Ohio University, students in the Early Assurance Program join the community of students and faculty in the Center for Law, Justice & Culture who are committed to analyzing law in relation to culture, society, politics, and power in U.S. and international contexts.
 The center provides an array of guest speakers and events, student organizations and mock trial teams, as well as dedicated pre-law advising.

-As students pursue their major requirements in relevant disciplines, they also pursue interdisciplinary coursework focusing on the challenges of law and justice in the 21st century, beginning with two first-semester courses—the Center for Law, Justice & Culture Learning Community and the gateway course CAS 2500: Breaking the Law.
+As students pursue their major requirements in relevant disciplines, they also pursue interdisciplinary coursework focusing on the challenges of law and justice in the 21st century.

 As they advance through their undergraduate study, EAP students participate in high-impact curricular and co-curricular opportunities including law-related study abroad courses, internships, student organizations, and independent research.